branislav-lungulovic/android-miniloggr/README.md

-# Android MiniLoggr
+# MiniLoggr for Android

-Android MiniLoggr is small utility class that extends standard android.util.Log with additional features.
+MiniLoggr for Android is small utility class that extends standard android.util.Log with additional features.

 This document is available in other languages: English, Srpski or Српски